NodeHaven/recrypt-node-binding/README.md

-This fork has been created for the express purpose of cross-compiling Node bindings
+This fork has been created for the express purpose of cross-compiling Recrypt Node bindings

 Below is just a copy from original: